 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Merrimack, approximately 79% of students took out student loans averaging $12,087 a year.
-That adds up to $48,348 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Merrimack, approximately 79% of students took out student loans averaging $12,433 a year.
+That adds up to $49,732 over four years for those students.

 The student loan default rate at Merrimack is 3.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.